 As a homeowner, have you ever asked yourself… What exactly should be cleaned in my kitchen… and when?

-After cleaning homes for over 32 years, we’ve often been asked these same questions.
+After cleaning homes for over 4 decades now, we’ve often been asked these same questions.

 We’ve put together a handy, yet descriptive kitchen cleaning checklist to help you out.

 What You Should Clean In Your Kitchen Every Day